whatsinmyopsec/RMI-Calculator/README.md

 # RMI-Calculator

-Please leave a star if you pull my shit code (❁´◡`❁)
+Please leave a star if you pull my distasteful code (❁´◡`❁)

 I see you cloning...